 3. Reduced risk of cancer

-A diet rich in vegetables and fruits can offer you vast protection against cancer.
-The phytochemicals found in nuts, vegetables, legumes, and fruits act as antioxidants, which fight free radicals that cause cell damage.
+A diet rich in vegetables and natural supplements can offer you vast protection against cancer.
+The phytochemicals found in nuts, vegetables, legumes, fruits and natural supplements such as C60 act as antioxidants, which fight free radicals that cause cell damage.
 Fruits are known as nature’s cleansers and energizers, while vegetables and nuts build and fortify tissues and organs.

 4. Improved gut health